 Low back pain is experienced by an estimated 80 percent of Americans.
-The condition often comes and goes, which can leave people feeling frustrated and uncertain when they will be able to resume favorite activities that now cause pain.
-These frequently asked questions about back pain will help you understand back pain, its causes, and treatment, so you can end the pain cycle for good.
+The condition often comes and goes, which can leave people feeling frustrated and uncertain about when they will be able to resume their favorite activities that now cause pain.
+These frequently asked questions about back pain will help you understand its causes and the treatment needed in order to end the pain cycle for good.

 What Causes Back Pain?

 Back pain has many causes, including accidents, overuse of muscles, poor ergonomics, sports injuries, and falls.
 Women often develop back pain during pregnancy, as a result of the extra weight.
 Individuals who are obese or suffer from poor posture may be more likely to develop back pain.
 If you suffer from back pain, reflect on what you were doing before the pain developed, so you understand the potential causes.